Cheng-Li1/sdcard-emmc-rs/README.md

    - Modify this layer to add new protocol features (e.g., hotplugging or eMMC support).

 3. **`optional_os_support` Folder**:
-   - Provides OS-specific utilities such as optimized sleep or debugging tools.
+   - Provides OS-specific utilities such as optimized wait/sleep operations(instead of spinning waiting) or printing debug messages to the terminal.
+   - Modify this layer to provide support for a new OS

 ---